bwmabe/cryptar/README.md

 `.rawr` files will consist of multiple parts; a (possibly) unencrypted header, and a definitely encrypted rest of the file.
 The header will be of some yet-to-be-determined size to store what cipher was used for automatic cipher detection.
 The cipher might be obfuscated in some way to prevent cryptanalysis of the rest of the file.

 ### Possible Structure of a `.rawr` file
-	* 128-byte (TENTATIVE) Header detailing the cipher used for the body
+	* Header detailing the cipher used for the body
-	* variable size body containing data encrypted by the cipher defined in the header
+	* Body containing data encrypted by the cipher defined in the header

 ### Other `.rawr` Idea
 Have the header encrypted using a cipher that CANNOT be user-defined like the body cipher.